Over 500 Report Getting Sick After Visiting Tennessee Zipline Canopy Tour

-The Smokey Mountains in Tennessee are a sight to behold and ziplining through them could be a dream come true.
+The Smokey Mountains in Tennessee are a sight to behold, and ziplining through them could be a dream come true.
 But for some, it was the beginning of a nightmare as they ended up with horrible gastrointestinal issues, reports KNOX News.
-It happened since June 15 after visiting CLIMB Works Zipline Canopy Tour in picturesque Gatlinburg, and health officials from the state have been investigating what could have caused over 500 people to report feeling ill.
-Multiple people have tested positive for norovirus while one patient has tested positive for both norovirus and enteropathogenic E. coli, reports the Tennessee Department of Health.
+It has happened since June 15 after visiting CLIMB Works Zipline Canopy Tour in picturesque Gatlinburg, and health officials from the state have been investigating what could have caused over 500 people to report feeling ill.
+Multiple people have tested positive for norovirus, while one patient has tested positive for both norovirus and enteropathogenic E. coli, reports the Tennessee Department of Health.

-“At this time we cannot point to one simple cause of this outbreak,” said TDH Deputy State Epidemiologist John Dunn, DVM, PhD.
+“At this time we cannot point to one simple cause of this outbreak,” said TDH Deputy State Epidemiologist John Dunn.
 “Preliminary testing and environmental health assessments indicate the water system at the zipline facility may have contributed to the outbreak; however, there are likely other sources involved in the spread of the illnesses, including contaminated surfaces and person-to-person transmission.”

 The zipline company has been cooperating fully with the health department’s investigation, accepting the government agency’s recommendations as they continue to try to figure out what could have caused this outbreak so they can prevent it from ever happening again.